 Turn Negative Into Positive

-I’ll tell you the secret, your grand life plan must be something you truly care about.
-People don’t know how important it is for you until they see how much you care.
+You don’t know how important something is for you until you see how much you care.

-There must be something that genuinely upsets you and makes you mad.
-Good news, if it makes you angry, it’s a sign that you care, a lot, and can do big things to change that.
-Combine the cause, include your core values and your dream lifestyle and you have your grand life plan.
+There must be something that genuinely upsets and makes you mad.
+It’s a sign that you care, a lot, and can do big things to change that.

 Life Plan Example